ngocthuy-itba/oracle-ebs-ba-playbook/02-business-requirements/sample-br150-abstract.md

 # BR150 – Abstract Sample

-This is an **abstracted BR150 example** used to illustrate structure and thinking.
+This document illustrates the **structure and thinking** of a BR150.

-## Scope
+## Content Scope
-- Simplified business scenario
+- Functional scenarios
+- Business rules (generic)
-- Dummy data only
+- Dummy data examples

-> This sample does not represent any real client implementation.
+## Data Policy
+All examples are sanitized and non-client-specific.